 It’s a more accurate view of future sales because it updates as you get more data.

-They need to know how much you expect to sell because their plans depend on the numbers of future sales.
+They need to know how much you expect to sell as their plans depend on the number of future sales.

-(For more on the e-Commerce target, check out our guide to managing an online store where we talk about its role as a motivation and reward mechanism).
+(For more on the e-Commerce target, check out our managing an online store guide where we talk about its role as a motivation and reward mechanism).

 The e-Commerce forecast and resource planning

 At the start of your e-Commerce planning, your forecast helps you plan resources.
 As you start to sell, you use it to manage and adjust those resources.